mars-sim/mars-sim/README.md

 ## Sponsors

-In mars-sim, we witness an incredible undertaking in that 32 [countries](https://github.com/mars-sim/mars-sim/wiki/Countries) from Earth are participating in this dream of making Mars as the second home for humanity.
+In mars-sim, we witness an incredible undertaking in that 33 [countries](https://github.com/mars-sim/mars-sim/wiki/Countries) from Earth are participating in this dream of making Mars as the second home for humanity.

-Altogether, there's a total of 14 space agencies and 2 corporations to choose from for funding settlements.
+Altogether, there's a total of 2 blocs, 14 space agencies, 1 organization, and 2 corporations to choose from when funding a settlement.

 European Space Agency (ESA) is a bloc that consists of 22 member nations united in shaping the development of Europe's space capability.

+International Space Research Alliance (ISRA) comprises China, Russia, Taiwan and United Arab Emirates.

-Notably, Mars Society is the only organization that comprises all 32 member nations.
+Notably, Mars Society is an international organization that comprises all 33 member nations.

 Two corporations, namely, SpaceX and Blue Origin, have joined in to build settlements on Mars.